 Children with attention deficit/hyperactivity disorder (ADHD) may have low levels of certain essential fatty acids (including EPA and DHA) in their bodies.
-A clinical study using omega-3 and omega-6 fatty acid supplementation in children with ADHD found improvements in reading, spelling, and behavior in the children.
+Several clinical studies using omega-3 and omega-6 fatty acid supplementation in children and adolescents with ADHD found improvements in reading and level of attention and hyperactivity.
+The results of the studies have been mixed but overall, they indicate an improvement in the ADHD symptoms.
 More studies, including comparisons with drug therapies, are needed to evaluate these results.